Magaoay Meaning and History

 Unlike gaoay, the dictionaries mentioned above have no entries for gaway or gauay.

-The Magaway version came about to make it easier for Americans to read.
+The Magaway version allegedly came about to make it easier for Americans to read.

 Only Magauay appears in the Catalogo (1849), but I found an earlier christening record for a certain Camilo and Camila Magaoay dated 1829.